tienneolab/Guideline_Twilio_JS_Client/README.md

 # Twilio guideline
-- How to config serverless with Twilio using voice programing.
+- How to config serverless with Twilio using voice programing
 - So you can making a calling directly from your app which built just by HTML/Javascript (Of course stick with CSS more beauty - just for fun :trollface:)
 - References:
   - [**Twilio Client JavaScript Quickstart**](https://www.twilio.com/docs/voice/client/javascript/quickstart)